 Gluten Free, Dairy Free, Vegan Catering and Everything in Between:

-You’ve been asked to cater for the upcoming board meeting or staff party, you send out the invites and as the RSVP’s come through so do the dietary requirements.
+You’ve been asked to cater for the upcoming board meeting or staff party, you send out the invites and as the RSVP’s come through so do the special dietary requirements.

 You need vegan catering, FODMAP catering and then there are the dairy free and gluten free guests!
 With more Australians living with food intolerances or allergies, and voluntary diets becoming increasingly popular, the likelihood of catering for special dietary requirements is more common than ever.